cmake-basis/BASIS/doc/howto/configure-project.rst

 where ``Package`` is the name of the top-level project, and contain information about the installation, the exported library targets, and possibly compiler options that were used to build the project.
-CMake's find_package_ command in particular searches for this file when looking for the package named ``Package`` and includes it to import the build and installation settings.
+CMake's find_package_ command searches for this file when looking for the package named ``Package`` and includes it to import the build and installation settings.
 Besides the typical attributes of the build and installation which are written automatically by BASIS to the